#1 Water consumption myths: Tap water is not safe to drink.

 #4 Water consumption myths: If I don’t like the taste of tap water, bottled water is the only alternative.

-Chlorine is a highly efficient disinfectant, and as such, it is added to public water supply to eliminate any pathogens.
+Chlorine is a highly efficient disinfectant, and as such, it is added to the public water supply to eliminate any pathogens.
 At the same time though, it is often at the origin of the unpleasant smell and taste of tap water.
-With TAPP 2, you can easily filter out said smell and taste, making tap water enjoyably.
+With TAPP, you can easily filter out said smell and taste, making tap water perfectly enjoyable.
 As a matter of fact, in blind tests we conducted, candidates repeatedly preferred filtered tap over bottled water.

 #5 Water consumption myths: I can reuse regular plastic bottles as often as I want.

-No. With every reuse, regular plastic bottles leach chemicals such microplastics and sometimes even hormones.
+No. With every reuse, regular plastic bottles leach chemicals such as the aforementioned BPA into the water.
 Furthermore, through repeated usage, unwashed plastic bottles can easily become a basin for mouth bacteria.
 Yikes.